Your source for all things Josh Litton

 A child of prophesy, a love child of Zeus; long-abandoned at the foot of Olympus, perishing under a Grecian sun; reborn through worldly incarnations until, in the fullness of time, when all was ripe for my arrival, I should emerge one final time in human form to fulfill my ultimate destiny.

-And so, bolstered by my sense of divine mission, I scaled Mount Olympus, arriving on the exact day and at the same hour when Experiantu, according to his journals, met Zeus upon Olympus.
+Some mystical serendipity must have guided my quest, perhaps even the gods themselves, because I happened to arrive atop the mountain on the exact day and at the same hour when Experiantu, according to his journals, met Zeus upon Olympus.

 For a moment the only thing I heard was a gentle breeze.
+Nothing moved.

 So I called out again, “O Zeus, behold…your son!”

 A thrashing wind beat upon me.
-I was thrown to the ground.

 The mountain quaked beneath me.
 Thunder pealed.
 Lightning tore through the darkness above.

-“Surely,” I said, lifting my voice above the great winds and shielding my face from the heat and brightness of the glowing eyes and the shrapnel pierce of the blowing sand, “surely you, O mighty Zeus, recognize your own offspring?”
+The great winds and shielding my face from the heat and brightness of the glowing eyes and the shrapnel pierce of the blowing sand, “”

 “And who is that?” said Zeus.

-“Many millennia ago,” I shouted, “unrecorded in the annals of the Greeks, I perished at the foot of the mountain, and after endless cycles of reincarnation have at last returned to see you, my father, almighty Zeus!”
+“Many millennia ago,” I shouted, “unrecorded in the annals of the Greeks, I perished at the foot of this mountain, and after endless cycles of reincarnation have at last returned to see you, my father, almighty Zeus!”

 Zeus crouched down and got a good look at my face.
+I could smell the honey of his breath.

 “Oh,” he said, “I recognize you now.”